Dzony97/OuRoom/README.md

 ### Post Interactions

-- **Add Posts**: Users can create and share posts within their groups or on their profile.
+- **Add Posts**: Users can create posts within their groups or on main page.
 - **Comment on Posts**: Users can comment on posts to engage in discussions or provide feedback.
 - **Like Posts**: Users can like posts to show their appreciation or support.